Babelsberg Park

 Is photography allowed?

-Yes, photography is permitted throughout the park, making it an excellent opportunity for capturing the beauty of the landscapes and architecture.
+Yes, photography is permitted throughout the park, so be sure to capture the beautiful landscapes and architectural details.

 Are there guided tours?